Tennis-Osaka, Halep reach semi-finals in Melbourne | Sports-Games

 Tennis-Osaka, Halep reach semi-finals in Melbourne

-Former world number one Naomi Osaka reached the semi-finals of the Melbourne Summer Set 1 WTA event on Friday after beating German Andrea Petkovic, while two-times Grand Slam champion Simona Halep battled past sixth seed Viktorija Golubic.
-Four-times Grand Slam champion Osaka defeated Petkovic 6-1 7-5 as the Japanese fought back from a break down in the second set, sealing the victory in an hour and 14 minutes at Rod Laver Arena.
+Former world number one Naomi Osaka reached the semi-finals of the Melbourne Summer Set 1 WTA event on Friday by beating German Andrea Petkovic, while twice Grand Slam champion Simona Halep battled past sixth seed Viktorija Golubic.
+Four-times Grand Slam champion Osaka beat Petkovic 6-1 7-5 as the Japanese player fought back from a break down in the second set, sealing victory in one hour 14 minutes at Rod Laver Arena.

-Former world number one Naomi Osaka reached the semi-finals of the Melbourne Summer Set 1 WTA event on Friday after beating German Andrea Petkovic, while two-times Grand Slam champion Simona Halep battled past sixth seed Viktorija Golubic.
+Former world number one Naomi Osaka reached the semi-finals of the Melbourne Summer Set 1 WTA event on Friday by beating German Andrea Petkovic, while twice Grand Slam champion Simona Halep battled past sixth seed Viktorija Golubic.

-Four-times Grand Slam champion Osaka defeated Petkovic 6-1 7-5 as the Japanese fought back from a break down in the second set, sealing the victory in an hour and 14 minutes at Rod Laver Arena.
+Four-times Grand Slam champion Osaka beat Petkovic 6-1 7-5 as the Japanese player fought back from a break down in the second set, sealing victory in one hour 14 minutes at Rod Laver Arena.
 The 24-year-old, who struggled for form last year since withdrawing from the French Open in May, will face third seed Veronika Kudermetova in the last four after the Russian beat compatriot Anastasia Potapova 6-2 4-6 6-0.

+"I definitely think I played really well in the first set, and I was really happy about that," Osaka said.
+"I feel like it was just a matter of feeling out.
+"I think she (Petkovic) felt me out a little bit in the second set and, I don't know, I also haven't played a lot of matches, so it was just sort of recovering from that and just trying to keep playing my game."

 Rafa Nadal's hopes of getting some much-needed practice in before the Jan.
 17-30 Australian Open were dashed when Dutchman Tallon Griekspoor pulled out of their quarter-final clash with an unspecified injury.
 The Spanish world number six, who brought a premature end to his 2021 season with a left foot issue, beat qualifier Ricardas Berankis on Thursday before withdrawing from his doubles clash.